 There are so many other aspects of the kitchen to still decide.
 But I feel we are well on our way to having a fabulous kitchen!

-Follow along as we get this kitchen renovation done!
+Follow along as we get this kitchen remodel done!